play-curious/bondage.js/README.md

 # Work in Progress

-Some of the base text/option functionality is there but it is not nearly fully feature.
+Some of the base text/option functionality is there but it is not nearly fully feature complete.
 See the [Milestones](https://github.com/jessicahayley/bondage.js/milestones) for what's currently needs to be worked on.
+Use at your own risk!

 # Usage